Having plants indoors and giving them the humidity they would really like is another.

 Question: What care does a Night-Blooming Cercus need?
 EP, Mesquite, TX

-Answer: Keep it on the dry side during winter but if possible give it plenty of humidity and root moisture when growth is visible.
+Answer: Keep it on the dry side during winter but if possible give it plenty of humidity and root moisture when the growth rate is visible during the summer months.

 Question: How can I make my night-blooming cereus flower?
 JW, NY